NYC mayor proposes retirement plan, light-rail system in speech

-NEW YORK, Feb 4 (Reuters) - New York Mayor Bill de Blasio proposed a retirement plan for private-sector workers and a new light rail system in his State of the City speech on Thursday, while indicating that social inequality was decreasing under his administration.
+NEW YORK (Reuters) - New York Mayor Bill de Blasio proposed a retirement plan for private-sector workers and a new light rail system in his State of the City speech on Thursday, while indicating that social inequality was decreasing under his administration.

 The Democratic mayor of the United States’ biggest city has been in office for a little over two years.
 He came to power promising to narrow the inequality gap that he said had created “a tale of two cities” after three four-year terms of his predecessor, Michael Bloomberg.

-De Blasio pressed that message again in his keynote speech on Thursday: “We see the ‘Tale of Two Cities’ transforming into ‘One New York,'” he said, according to prepared remarks from the speech at a performing arts center in the Bronx.
+De Blasio pressed that message again in his keynote speech on Thursday: “We see the ‘Tale of Two Cities’ transforming into ‘One New York,'” he said during the speech at a performing arts center in the Bronx.

+New York has a glamorous reputation but is home to many poor neighborhoods.
+Rising real estate prices have made the city less affordable for many residents.

 A plan to build a $2.5 billion light rail system linking Brooklyn and Queens, leaked to the news media a day earlier, was the boldest element in the speech for a mayor who has tended to favor social policy over infrastructure.